In this post “ISO 9001 Clauses Explained” we dive into Control of Nonconforming Outputs.

 (Consider reading HOW TO STANDARDIZE THE FUNDAMENTAL QMS TOOLS FOR OPERATIONAL EXCELLENCE)

-Control of nonconforming outputs can be viewed and several different lights.
-For instance, if we’re looking strictly at the quality of our products or services this is a traditional nonconformance report form.
+Control of nonconforming outputs can be viewed in several different lights.
+For instance, if we’re looking strictly at the quality of our products or services, this is a traditional nonconformance report form.
 Other variations may be nonconforming material reports, a defect form or just a nonconformity.
 All of these imply the same general intent.

 A nonconformity is effectively output that did not conform to our previously identified requirements and we take note of it.
 A non-conformance report, NCR for a common language, has really one or two main purposes.
 We want to identify how many times a part of our process did not conform to the expected outcome.
 Separately we may make a determination to quarantine the material until a decision can be made.
 This decision we often reference as our disposition code, with these common disposition codes